 - National identity cards.

-Once the documents are received, the civil status officer of the commune/sangkat thoroughly considers and checks the application before issuing a marriage announcement.
+Once the documents are received, the civil status officer of the commune/Sangkat thoroughly considers and checks the application before issuing a marriage announcement.
 5 copies of the marriage announcements will be produced for posting and depositing at residences and commune/sangkat halls of the bride-to-be and groom-to-be.
 If there is no objection to their marriage within 10 days after the public announcement, both parties may request their marriage be registered in the civil status book and the certificate of marriage issued.

 To request official registration of the marriage and the certificate of marriage, the bride and groom-to-be bring before the civil status officer two witnesses of marriageable age with their National identity cards, or family books, or residence books.

 The most senior family member, relative, neighbor or colleague of someone who has died reports the death to a civil registrar at the commune or sangkat of the deceased person’s permanent residence.
 In general, the death registration and certificate is done free of charge during 15 days after the death.
 In the case more than 15 days, the family member or relative must make a petition to a commune/sangkat chief of the deceased person’s permanent residence.
-The petition for the death record and registration incurs a fee is for free.3 A regional death certificate and a copy of the death certificate, upon request, shall be issued to a reporter or petitioner of the death.
+The petition for the death record and registration incurs a fee is for free.4 A regional death certificate and a copy of the death certificate, upon request, shall be issued to a reporter or petitioner of the death.

-The civil registrar considers two circumstances: the suspicious or non-suspicious death.4 If a person was died of ordinary illness, senility, natural disaster or other accidents with no suspicion of crime of murder, the civil registrar shall issue a permission letter for cremation or burying the corpse.
-If the death is caused by a contagious disease which may put society in danger, the responsible officer shall report immediately to (public) hospitals or sanatorium to prevent a disease outbreak (Article 35 of the sub-decree).
+The civil registrar considers two circumstances: the suspicious or non-suspicious death.5 If a person died of ordinary illness, senility, natural disaster or other accidents with no suspicion of the crime of murder, the civil registrar shall issue a permission letter for cremation or burying the corpse.
+If the death is caused by a contagious disease that may put society in danger, the responsible officer shall report immediately to (public) hospitals or sanatorium to prevent a disease outbreak (Article 35 of the sub-decree).
 If a person’s death caused by a motive suspicious of a crime as murder, the registrar officer or a person concerned shall report the issue immediately to the competent authorities in the deceased person’s locality for investigation (Article 36).

 To register a death in the civil death registrar book, a person who reports the case shall bring necessary documents before the civil registrar officer: